-Upchain, the most flexible PLM around, helps organizations collaborate on design, engineering production and maintenance processes across the entire value chain.
-Their simple, cloud-based software combines their Out of the Box approach with multiple configurations available to users in order to have a completely unique software.
+Upchain's product lifecycle software features help organizations collaborate on design, engineering production and maintenance processes across the entire value chain.
+Their simple, cloud-based software combines multiple configurations, so users have a completely unique offering.
 By charging no extra fees for custom coding and implementation to get their customers up and running, Upchain accelerates innovation in a cost and time effective way.

 Hardware PLM - Duro

 Duro's cloud PLM software focuses on empowering hardware engineers and manufacturers to improve their processes.
-From product data management to boosting supply chain health to accelerating product development, Duro increases workforce productivity and focuses on reducing the risks that are inherent to engineering and manufacturing.
+Analyze data, boost supply chain health, to and accelerating your product launch right in the platform.
+Duro increases workforce productivity and focuses on reducing the risks that are inherent to engineering and manufacturing.

 If need help with your hardware and more, see how Duro can help.

 Industrial PLM - Siemens

 Siemens's offering focuses on integrating data, processes, businesses systems and people in an extended enterprise.
 It allows you to manage all the data throughout your product's entire lifecycle.
 From change management to weighing material costs, Siemens is a great solution for enterprise retail operations.

 See how Siemens PLM may help with your enterprise needs.